-- Negative PCR test, no older than 3 days when boarding a plane.
+- Negative PCR test for non-Russian citizens, no older than 48 hours when boarding a plane.

 Do I need to wear a face mask in Russia?

-- People are still recommended to wear masks and gloves for protection.
+- People are required to wear masks in public spaces.

 Is public transportation operating in Russia?